 FS Sistemi Urbani Chairman Franco Carlo Papa speaks at a workshop on the future of brownfield sites

 Series of articles on the workshop “Railyards and the new city” organised by FS Sistemi Urbani — the property management arm of the national railway group — with the Municipality of Milan.
 The event aimed to imagine the city of tomorrow, taking as its starting point railway brownfield sites.
 Participants included the Chairman of FS Sistemi Urbani Franco C. Papa.
-One of the most interesting projects, “Circle line” by Trenord, connected the most used public transport systems with seven disused railyards forming the heart of an urban transformation project in Milan to reconnect the city centre with the outskirts.
+One of the most interesting projects, “Circle line” by Trenord, connected the most used public transport systems with seven disused railyards forming the heart of an urban transformation project in Milan to reconnect the city centre with the outskirts.27 October 2016

 Papa: Increasing interest in companies that have rediscovered their DNA

 Interview with Franco Carlo Papa in which he reflects, as a professional expert in the field of company restructuring, on a recent and successful trend that has seen renewed focus on core business and a move away from merely financially-based attempts at expansion.
-Market analysis provides an ever greater number of instances of medium-to-large companies that have come back from the brink of disaster to concentrate on doing what they know best, in the process restoring their appeal to Italian and foreign funds.
+Market analysis provides an ever greater number of instances of medium-to-large companies that have come back from the brink of disaster to concentrate on doing what they know best, in the process restoring their appeal to Italian and foreign funds.8 October 2016

 Chiarini at the helm of Manutencoop